GabrielSlima/blog/articles/software-development-life-cycle.md

     <p>
-        In short, the output of this phase can be ER Models and flow-charts, use cases diagrams, requirements list or even UML diagrams, when it comes to OOAD (Object-oriented analysis and desing) and so on.
+        In short, the output of this phase can be ER Models and flow-charts, use cases diagrams, requirements list or even UML diagrams, when it comes to OOAD (Object-oriented analysis and design) and so on.
     </p>
-    <h4>Desing</h4>
+    <h4>Design</h4>
     <p>
         With the analysis output, the overall architecture of the software is created.
-The desing creates a solution based on the requirements that later will be translated into a softare.
+The design creates a solution based on the requirements that later will be translated into a softare.
-        The results can be a low-level architecture, meaning that the desinger created a solution that is on a component level or algorithm level.
+        The results can be a low-level architecture, meaning that the designer created a solution that is on a component level or algorithm level.
         <br>
         Or it can also be a high-level architecture.
 A macro representation